LKEthridge/Computer_Vision/README.md

 📚 Keras Library
 ## Installation & Usage
 * This project uses pandas, tensorflow, matplotlib.pyplot, and numpy.
 It requires python 3.11.7.
+* Due to file upload limitations, I am unable to upload the dataset to GitHub.
+However, it is from <a ref=https://chalearnlap.cvc.uab.cat/dataset/26/description/>ChaLearn Looking at People</a>